JGRennison/OpenTTD-patches/README.md

 * Add a setting to include the train length and group name in the vehicle details window.
 * Add a setting for whether to open the new vehicle GUI when share-cloning.
 * Add setting to disable mass action buttons for top-level vehicle lists.
+* Add feature to create a new auto-named group when dragging and dropping a vehicle onto the new group button (ctrl includes shared order vehicles).

 #### Orders and Timetabling